From my continuing weekly Sunday series of cats in art. I am using some ideas from the coffee table book, The Cat in Art, by Stefano Zuffi.

 This post originally ran 15 Aug 2010, but I loved it so much that it deserved another posting.

-This is a pefect post for a lazy summer Sunday morning.
-See my previous post on cats in art here.
+This is a perfect post for a lazy summer Sunday morning.

 Children Playing with a Cat (may also be known as Sara Holding a Cat), Mary Cassatt, 1908.
 Image credit here (scroll down towards bottom).
 The site owner also comments: